AgileRL/AgileRL/docs/tutorials/bandits/agilerl_neural_ucb_tutorial.rst

 of deep neural networks and employs a neural network-based random feature mapping to create an upper confidence bound (UCB) for reward, enabling efficient exploration.

+For this tutorial, we will use the labelled Iris dataset from the `UCI Machine Learning Repository <https://archive.ics.uci.edu/>`_.
+These datasets can easily be imported and used for training with the Python package ``ucimlrepo``, and to choose from the hundreds of available datasets it is as simple as changing the ``id`` parameter used by ``fetch_uci_repo``.
+We can convert these labelled datasets into a bandit learning environment easily by using the ``agilerl.wrappers.learning.BanditEnv`` class.

 .. literalinclude:: ../../../tutorials/Bandits/agilerl_neural_ucb.py
     :language: python